Node.js vs Python: Choosing the Right Technology for Your Project

-As for Python, roughly 44% of Stackoverflow respondents use this technology in their daily work.
-The TIOBE index indicates that Python surpassed all other rivals for the first time as of June 2022.
+As for Python, roughly 45.32% of Stackoverflow respondents use this technology in their daily work.
+The TIOBE index indicates that Python surpassed all other rivaled for the first time as of June 2022 and is still on top of the list in July 2023.
 The language is highly popular among those learning to code and professional developers as well.

 But all this is just general information regarding popularity.
 Let's delve into the topic and focus on the technical features which can make Python vs Node.js comparison more valid.
 We'll start with a quick summary of the essential characteristics of each back-end technology.